LoginRadius/apidocs/database/supportdocs/docs/integrations/webhook.md

 ## WebHook Security

-AAll the WebHook's configured URL must use https as it is more secure.
+All the WebHook's configured URL must use https as it is more secure.
 If you use https, your SSL/TLS certificate must be validated.

 A signature field is passed in every WebHook payload header to subscribed URL in Admin Console.
 The signature field value contains API secret and payload body in the hashed form.
 The signature data field can be used to verify the source of data for each incoming POST request is LoginRadius.